 Notability gives you multiple options for notetaking, like writing or drawing, typing and audio recordings of a lecture (just make sure to ask permission first).
-Download Notability for free through the Self Service app, using the instructions in the video below.
+Download Notability for free through the Self Service app on your Digital Flagship iPad.

 Create Meaningful Notes

 Let’s take a look at some of Notability’s key features so that you’ll be taking notes like a pro in no time.

 This is the screen you’ll see when you open Notability.
 It shows you all your notes.
 Tap on a note you want to view or tap on the new note icon in the upper right-hand corner of the screen to create a new note.
 Read more about how to organize your notes below.

 The toolbar displays a lot of different icons at the top of a note.
 Each icon represents a different function in Notability.

 - < icon: tap to go back to the library

 - Share icon: tap to share your note

 - “T” icon: tap to type in your note